carlosrizzo/Google-Cloud-Data-Analyzer-Serverless/README.md

 # Google Cloud Data Analyze Serverless

-This sample demonstrates how to upload and download encrypted files in Google Storage using Cloud Functions.
+This sample demonstrates how to upload a CSV file into Cloud Storage and trigger a Cloud Functions for data analysis.

 ## Functions Code